NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * Bind mounts  **docker run -v /home/naveenk/mydata:/var/lib/mysql mysql** or **docker run --mount type==bind,source=/home/naveenk/mydata,target=/var/lib/mysql mysql**  offer more flexibility by allowing you to directly access the host's filesystem.
 Mount option by creating **docker volume create testvolume**,  **docker run --mount type==bind,source=testvolume,target=/var/lib/mysql mysql**
 * **docker run -v mydata:/var/lib/mysql mysql** stores all the data in mydata folder.
 * **docker system df** or **docker system df -v** to see the memory used by images inside docker
 * Docker provides three main types of mounts for managing data in containers: volumes, bind mounts, and tmpfs mounts.
-Note that A **Docker secret mount** is a way to securely pass sensitive data like passwords, API keys, or SSH keys to a Docker container during the build process, without exposing them in the final Docker image. `RUN --mount=type=secret,id=netrc,dst=/app/.netrc true`, `docker build --secret id=netrc,src=/path/to/.netrc -t my-app . (not docker compose up)` `docker run --mount=type=secret,id=netrc,dst=/app/.netrc my-app` Note : Secrets mounted using --mount=type=secret in a Dockerfile are only available during the build process and are not persisted in the final image.
-This is especially important when building images that may contain private repositories, API keys, or other sensitive data. **Secrets mounted using Docker Compose are available to the running container. you can easily define and distribute sensitive data to the necessary services without compromising security**
   1. Volumes are the recommended way to persist data in Docker.
 They are managed by Docker and are stored in a part of the host filesystem (/var/lib/docker/volumes/ on Linux) that is designed to be managed by Docker.
 ```bash
 # Create a volume